 Where things start to get competitive, however, is when banks start to think about how social can be integrated into their operations to improve service delivery, generate new ideas and drive employee engagement.
 Banks are crowdsourcing ideas from their employees and their customers; they are proactively using social feeds to warn of service interruptions at ATMs and branches; and they are using internal platforms to drive collaboration and innovation.

-Clearly there are still some hurdles that social will need to clear before it becomes truly mainstream in the banking sector.; banks are concerned that – with little official guidance on the use of social coming from the regulators – their social activities might run afoul of future regulation or draw the scrutiny of customer protection authorities.
+Clearly there are still some hurdles that social will need to clear before it becomes truly mainstream in the banking sector.
+Regulation is a big one; banks are concerned that – with little official guidance on the use of social coming from the regulators – their social activities might run afoul of future regulation or draw the scrutiny of customer protection authorities.

 Some of these concerns are well founded.
 In April, the value of a Bitcoin plunged from US$260 to just US$130 before regaining some of its strength.
 At one point, a (now infamous) Bitcoin user paid 10,000 Bitcoins for two pizzas which – at US$260 per Bitcoin – must go down as the world’s most expensive fast food purchase (of course, the value of the Bitcoin was a mere one-quarter of one cent at the time of purchase).